SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 **Disable Angular Cache**

-When working with the workbench testing application, we recommend disabling the Angular cache because we have experienced unexpected caching errors when starting multiple applications at once.
+When working with the workbench testing application, we recommend disabling the Angular cache because we have experienced unexpected caching errors if starting multiple applications at once.
 ```console
 ng cache disable
 ```